-GPS, jolly boat, paper chart navigation, 300 l Fresh Water + additional canisters, 12 V electricity with solar panel (USB-charging option for phone); Gas cooker and cozy, space-full lounge which acts as cabin/bed for 2 people (skipper/main crew’s bed during over night voyages).
+GPS, jolly boat for landing, paper charts & visual navigation, 300 l Fresh Water + plenty additional water canisters, 12 V electricity with solar panel (USB-charging for phones); Gas cooker with stove and cozy, space-full lounge which acts as cabin/bed for 2 people (skipper/main crew’s bed during over night voyages).
 Oil stove and insulation makes her suitable for year-around living & sailing!

 Type Atch 1070

 2016 installed Nanni Kubota 38hp (29kW) auxiliary diesel engine ⛵️

 Fareata is a stable, steel-hull heavy-displacement boat (8,5 tons) build for ocean cruising.
 She is very livable with nearly 2 meters high roof inside the light and open-spaced cabin.
 Due her heavy displacement, she could barely do better in light weather, but in contrary she is at her best when the wind breezes up offering a safe, robust touch to learn and try out sailing.
 She is totally ”bare” boat whet it comes to technology, at least compared to today’s performance boats, leaving much space for training essential skills as tying much and manage rope work.